 Step 2.
 Installing Putty SSH Client on Debian 11.

-By default, Putty is available on Debian 11 base repository.
+By default, Putty is available on the Debian 11 base repository.
 Now run the following command below to install Putty to your Debian system:

 sudo apt instal putty